minnaroberto/CS207-Project/README.md

 ## Credits

 Ahmed Azouz - user on Arduino.cc who created the Arduino Marble Maze Labyrinth project, which was the base concept of this project (https://create.arduino.cc/projecthub/AhmedAzouz/arduino-marble-maze-labyrinth-bd9ea6)

+Mert Arduino on YouTube.
+This user's code was a reference used for getting the joystick to move the servo motors. (https://www.youtube.com/watch?v=kA_pbMR6jVs)